GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

 This tutorial demonstrates using Cloud Build to deploy inferencing models from Google Cloud Platform to edge servers running K3s.

-In this turtorial, you learn how to trigger Cloud Build pipeline to build contianer images and leverage Anthos Configuration Management service to deploy it to an edge server running K3s.
+In this turtorial, you learn how to trigger Cloud Build pipeline to build contianer images and leverage Anthos Configuration Management and Cloud Build to deploy it to an edge server running K3s.
 To simulate edge server, you create a GCE VM in GCP project.

 This turtrial uses a popular [YOLOv5 sample](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch) created by [mikel-brostrom](https://github.com/mikel-brostrom) as the workload to be deployed.